zksecurity/stone-cli/README.md

 ![Proving and verifying on Ethereum](./assets/stone-cli-workflow2.svg)

 Currently there is a Solidity verifier deployed on Ethereum, which is mainly used to verify SHARP proofs created by L2 Starknet nodes.
 The Solidity verifier checks the validity of a Cairo program named `bootloader`, which can prove the execution of multiple Cairo programs or Cairo PIEs (Position Independent Executable) either by executing them directly in the program or by running a Cairo verifier that recursively verifies (i.e. verify a proof inside the program) a bootloader proof.
 The bootloader program dramatically lowers the cost of verification as proving a new Cairo program will grow the size of the proof logarithmically as opposed to linearly.
 Once we create a bootloader proof, we need to serialize it to a format that works for the Cairo verifier on Ethereum.
-(Note: Recursive verification is not supported yet)
+(Note: the Solidity verifier is based on Stone version `v5`, so the `--stone_version` argument needs to be set to `v5`)

 Here are the specific steps for the above process: